ArchipelagoMW/Archipelago/README.md

  * When an error is generated due to a broken .yaml file, it now mentions in the error trace which file, line and character is the culprit
  * Option for progressive items, allowing you to turn them off (see easy.yaml for more info)
  * Rom-Option for extendedmsu (see easy.yaml for more info)
+ * Option for "clock_mode"
+ * Supports new Meta-Mystery mode.
+Read meta.yaml for details.

+MultiClient.py
+ * Awaits a Qusb2snes connection when started, latching on when available
+ * Terminal improvements
+ * Running it with a patch file will patch out the multiworld rom and then automatically connect to the host that created the multiworld
+ * Cheating is now controlled by the server and can be disabled through host.yaml